open-source character recognition

 gOCR at SF dot net

-(announcement mailing list, etc.) is used as mirror only and may vanish
+(announcement mailing list, etc.), is now used as mirror only and may vanish